RFD900 Radio Modem¶

 Bask Aerospace offer the AeroLink range of products that are built to work with all RFDesign modems.
 They offer two different variants that meet the needs of the ground and airside radios.

-The AeroLink RFD Adapter Board makes it easy to power your RFD modem from a seperate 5V BEC as recommended above.
+The AeroLink RFD Adapter Board makes it easy to power your RFD modem from a separate 5V BEC as recommended above.

 The radios have 2 status LEDs, one red and one green.
 The meaning of the different LED states is: